-In Copenhagen Science City, more than 450 companies have set up shop in six local start-up communities.
+In Copenhagen Science City, more than 450 companies have set up shop in local start-up communities.
 Many to take advantage of the opportunities for co-creating, developing and testing high concept products.
 At all times, there are also on average 80 active student-start-ups.
 Collaborating with other start-ups can be an ideal way to integrate new technology into your own business.
 Co-locating with other start-ups also makes it easier to buy their products, invest in their solutions and sell your own services to them.

 Running a business is hard work.
 The last thing you need is friction from government institutions.
 If you want to avoid spending your time interacting with lawyers and officials, you might want to choose Denmark.
-According to analysts at the World Bank, Denmark ranks as one of the easiest places in the world to do business in 2020.
+According to analysts at the World Bank, Denmark ranked as one of the easiest places in the world to do business in 2020.
 (No 4 after New Zealand, Singapore and Hong Kong).
 In other words, it is the easiest country in Europe for doing business.